HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/access_content_reporting.md

 ![](../../../../assets/HCL_Content_Reporting_Full_View.png)

--   **Main header** - This contains the HCL Content Reporting **Update button** to update expiry date for search results, **Export button** to export the search results into a CSV file, Link for pending update actions **Updates** and total number of results found (gives informational feature and quality information) as **19 results found**.
+-   **Main header** - This contains the HCL Content Reporting **Update button** to update the expiry date of the reported items, **Export button** to export the search results into a CSV file, Link for pending update actions **Updates** and the total number of results found.
--   **Search Criteria** - This section contains information of all the search criteria for searching performed.
+-   **Search Criteria** - **Search Criteria** - This section contains information on all the criteria used to search for items to populate the report.
--   **Search results table** - This table contains search results in table format and all the search result items arranged in categorized column like - *Title*, *Type*, *Status*, *Expires on*, *Created on*, *Last modified on*, *Created by*, and *Location*.
+-   **Report table** - This table contains the reported items in table format.
+The table is sorted by the items' *Title* and then by the date they were *Last Modified*.
--   **View Criteria** - **View Criteria** to open the top drawer and display the applied search criteria. which contains **search criteria options**, **search action buttons** and , **Add Criteria** sections as showns in below image.
+-   **View Criteria** - Click on **View Criteria** to open the top drawer and display the criteria used for populating the report.
+The criteria can be set there and the generation of the report can be run from there as well.

     ![](../../../../assets/HCL_Content_Reporting_Criteria_Options.png)

--   **Search criteria options** - Search has been broken down into search criteria options to allow for a more flexible mix of search parameters. e.g. Searching without defining a expiry date will simply search through all items.
-The respective dynamic fields of each criteria will be displayed upon selection.
-Content admin can perform content searching by any or all of these search criterias. which includes:
+-   **Criteria** - There are 5 criteria that can be used in different combinations as the basis to generate a report. e.g. The respective dynamic fields of each criterion will be displayed upon selection.
+A report can be generated based on any or all of these criteria. which includes:

-    -   **Expiry date** - This criteria will search for items that are expiring from **From date** to **To date**.
-Filling up both dates isn't mandatory and only one is needed to proceed.
-Entering only the From date will search items from that date onwards.
-Entering only the To date will search items expiring on or before that date.

-    -   **Owner** - This criteria will search for items that are owned by provided owner/owners in owner criteria.

-    -   **Author** - This criteria will search for items that are authored by provided author/authors in author criteria.

-    -   **Item type** - This criteria will search for any of the types included.
+    -   **Expiry date** - Through this criterion, the report can be scoped to include items based on their assigned expiry date.
+The expiry date has two date fields namely, **From date** and **To date**.
+The generated report will only include items that have an expiry date that is within the dates entered in the input fields.
+The date range is interpreted to be open ended when one of the input fields are left open.

+    !!! warning "Invalid date range"
+        Using an invalid date range (e.g. from a future date to a past date) will cause the generated report to be empty.

+    -   **Owner** - Through this criterion, the report can be scoped to include items based on their owners.
+Multiple users can be set in this criterion and the generated report will include an item if any of those users is its owner or one of its owners.

+    !!! info "User suggestions"
+        Typing in the input field will suggest users whose distinguished name (cn) matches the input.
+Only the suggested users are considered valid inputs.
+At least one of the suggested users must be selected to finish setting up the criteria.

+    -   **Author** - Through this criterion, the report can be scoped to include items based on their authors.
+Multiple users can be set in this criterion and the generated report will include an item if any of those users is its author or one of its authors.

+    !!! info "User suggestions"
+        Typing in the input field will suggest users whose distinguished name (cn) matches the input.
+Only the suggested users are considered valid inputs.
+At least one of the suggested users must be selected to finish setting up the criteria.

+    -   **Item type** - Through this criterion, the report can be scoped to include items based on their included types.

+    !!! info "User suggestions"
         In case of user input of both a grouped type (e.g. All Authoring Templates) and one or more of its sub types (e.g. Content Template), the system should only fulfill the search of the sub-types.
 In other words, the most specific search criteria of the sub-type will be searched for since searching for the grouped item type will nullify the specific search.
-Below is the list of item types and their sub types.

-    -   **Phrase** - This criteria will search for phrase, only one phrase can be searched per criteria line.
+    -   **Phrase** - Through this criterion, the report can be scoped to include items based on their included phrase.
+Only one phrase can be searched per criteria line.

-    -   **Word** - This criteria will search for words within attributes such as titles, description, name, and keywords.
+    -   **Word** - Through this criterion, the report can be scoped to include items based on their inclusion of words within attributes such as titles, description, name, and keywords.

   -  **Add Criteria** - Adding another criteria line by clicking +Add button.
+Only one instance of each option can be added at a time.

-  -  **Search action buttons** - Proceed with the search by clicking the Search button.
+  -  **Action buttons** - Proceed with the search by clicking the Search button.
 Clear fields by clicking the Clear button.
 Close search criteria drawer by clicking cancel button.